 On the other hand, a taxable healthcare or wellness stipend is a great benefit that goes hand-in-hand with offering health coverage.

-Both stipends and HRAs allow for greater flexibility and cost control than traditional employer-sponsored insurance while empowering your workforce to use their allowances on the healthcare expenses that matter most to them.
+Both stipends and HRAs allow for greater flexibility and cost control than traditional group health insurance policies while empowering your workforce to use their allowances on out-of-pocket expenses and health insurance premiums.

-No matter which benefit is best for your business, benefits administration software like PeopleKeep can help.
-With PeopleKeep, organizations can set up and manage a fully compliant HRA plan or employee stipend, including custom perks, in minutes.
+If you want to offer an HRA, benefits administration software like PeopleKeep can help.
+With PeopleKeep, organizations can set up and manage a fully compliant plan in minutes.

 1. https://www.irs.gov/newsroom/health-reimbursement-arrangements-hras